MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

     Set-AIPAuthentication -AppId <ID of the registered app> -AppSecret <client secret sting> -TenantId <your tenant ID> -DelegatedUser <Azure AD account>
     ```

-    If your scanner service account cannot be granted the **Log on locally** right for the installation, uUse the *OnBehalfOf* parameter with Set-AIPAuthentication, as described in [How to label files non-interactively for Azure Information Protection](./rms-client//clientv2-admin-guide-powershell.md#how-to-label-files-non-interactively-for-azure-information-protection) from that client's admin guide.
+    If your scanner service account cannot be granted the **Log on locally** right for the installation, use the *OnBehalfOf* parameter with Set-AIPAuthentication, as described in [How to label files non-interactively for Azure Information Protection](./rms-client//clientv2-admin-guide-powershell.md#how-to-label-files-non-interactively-for-azure-information-protection) from that client's admin guide.

 The scanner now has a token to authenticate to Azure AD, which is valid for one year, two years, or never expires, according to your configuration of the **Web app /API** (classic client) or client secret (unified labeling client) in Azure AD.
 When the token expires, you must repeat steps 1 and 2.